cloud-ark/kubeplus/README.md

 ## KubePlus - Tooling for Kubernetes native Application Stacks

-Kubernetes native stacks are built by extending Kubernetes clusters with Operators and their Custom Resources.
-In such setups, a DevOps/Kubernetes Platform engineer is faced with following challenges:
+Kubernetes native stacks are built by extending Kubernetes clusters with Operators and Custom Resources.
+In such setups, a DevOps engineer is faced with following challenges:

-- How to use various Custom Resources available in the cluster?
-- How to define and create application-specific platform automation using the available Custom and built-in resources?
+- How to define and create application-specific platform automation using the Custom and built-in resources available in the cluster?
 - How to discover the runtime relationships between different resources (Custom and built-in) in such automation?
-- How to troubleshoot issues in your platform automation?
+- How to troubleshoot issues in such platform automation workflows?
-- How to track and correctly attribute physical resource consumption of such automation at application or team level?
+- How to track and correctly attribute physical resource consumption of such workflows at application or team level?

-KubePlus solves these issues for DevOps/Kubernetes Platform teams.
-KubePlus tooling simplifies building, visualizing and monitoring Kubernetes platform workflows.
+KubePlus solves these issues for DevOps teams.
+KubePlus tooling simplifies building, visualizing and monitoring Kubernetes platform automation workflows.
 KubePlus is being developed as part of our [Platform as Code practice](https://cloudark.io/platform-as-code).

 KubePlus tooling consists of three components - the Operator Maturity Model for multi-Operator scenarios, client-side kubectl plugins (see below), cluster-side runtime binding resolution component.